AneesCoderr/Termux-Hacking/README.md

 $> python2 crack.py

-"Copy command and paste your terminal...and injoy"
+"Copy command and paste your terminal..."